AndySalzano/My-Virtual-Library/README.md

 REACT_APP_MEASUREMENT_ID="mymeasurementid"
 ```

 5th.
 In the Realtime Database section, enable the feature in locked mode.
+In the rules section, set both read and write to true.

 6th.
 In the Storage section, enable the feature considering your nearest location.
+In the rules section, **allow read, write**;

 Now that the backend is ready to be used according to your own project, it is time to deploy the website to start using it